A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -adic Simpson correspondence for proper rigid-analytic varieties

 To prove that $R\nu_*\mathcal{E}$ is in fact coherent, it suffices to show that $t^*R\Psi_*\mathcal{E}^+=R\nu_*\mathcal{E}$.
 For any rational open set $U$, by taking stricly totally disconnected perfectoid cover of $U$, it is clear that Thus it suffices to show that for any (standard) \'etale morphism $V\to U$, the fibre of is killed by bounded $p$-torsion.
 To this end, since the restriction of $\mathcal{E}^+$ to each $\mathfrak{U}_i$ is small and hence its rigid-generic fibre.
 Therefore, we may reduce to the case where $\mathcal{E}^+$ is trivial.
 Then we win by \cite[Lemma 6.18]{scholze2013adic}.

-Finally, we extend the statement to the general case by \cref{prop.h-sheaf=fppf sheaf + abstract blowups}.
+Finally, we extend the statement to the general case by using blowup excisions.
 Again, we may assume that $X$ is quasicompact.
-Since pro-\'etale vector bundles satisfy $h$-descent, we may freely use properties of $h$-sheaves in the following.
-Passing to its reduction and use \cref{prop.h-sheaf=fppf sheaf + abstract blowups} (3), we may also assume that $X$ is reduced.
-Hence by resolution of singularities, there is a nowhere dense Zariski closed subset $Z$ of $X$ whose blowup $Y$ is smooth with exceptional divisor $X$.
-By \cref{prop.h-sheaf=fppf sheaf + abstract blowups} (2), there is an fibre sequence
+Since pro-\'etale vector bundles satisfy $v$-descent and hence $\eh$-descent by \cref{lem.proetale VB has h-descent}, we may freely use descents of $\eh$-sheaves in the following.
+Passing to its reduction and use that $\eh$-coverings contain universal homeomorphisms, we may also assume that $X$ is reduced.
+Hence by resolution of singularities, there is a nowhere dense Zariski closed subset $Z$ of $X$ whose blowup $Y$ is smooth with exceptional divisor $E$.
+By blowup excisions of $\eh$-topology, i.e. \cref{prop.h-sheaf=fppf sheaf + abstract blowups}, there is an fibre sequence

 and similarly for $R\nu_*\mathcal{E}$.
 Hence by induction on dimension and the smooth case, we get the desired statements.

 \end{proof} \begin{remark} We remark here that there are several other ways to prove the above results.
 For example, since this problem is local, one may use Faltings' small correspondence in the smooth case, c.f. \cite[Section 3]{faltings2005p} to use the corresponding cohomology of small Higgs bundles to compute the pro-\'etale cohomology.
 Another way is to use the newly developed theory of perfectoid crystals as in \cite{bhattpadicnote}.
 Namely, one can realize pro-\'etale vector bundles (\'etale locally) as rationalized almost overconvergent \'etale $\hat{\mathcal{O}}^+$-vector bundles.
 One then uses \cite[Theorem 5.3.5]{bhattpadicnote} to relate it with perfectoid crystals and uses the affineness of perfectoidization in this case to deduce the desired cohomological bounds.
 In this way one can avoid using the resolution of singularities. \end{remark}